adeptus-craftmatica/adeptus-craftmatica/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Run the application
+# Run
 python main.py
 ```

-The application creates `app.db` in the project root on first launch.
+When running from source, `app.db` is created in the project root.
 All data is stored locally — no cloud accounts required.

 ---